spryker/docker-sdk/docs/06-installation/02-installation-guides/06-integrating-the-docker-sdk-into-existing-projects.md

+# Integrating the Docker SDK into existing projects

 This page describes how you can convert a non-Docker based project into a Docker based one.
 If you want to install Spryker in Docker from scratch, start with [Development Mode](01-choosing-an-installation-mode.md#development-mode) or [Demo Mode](01-choosing-an-installation-mode.md#demo-mode).

 ## Prerequisites